 Archeological Preservation is vital to keeping history alive.
 Preserving endangered historic structures or sites is often laborious, tedious, and expensive, requiring knowledge and skill.
 All too often historic sites are destroyed through lack of information or misinformation about where they are and how to care for them.
-LOCHC appointee's work in conjunction with Texas Historical Commission's Archeology Division to protect, and preserve Texas' irrepaceable archeological heritage.
-Watch this site for information regarding local efforts or contact the LOCHC Archeology Chair, Jim Warren, if you have suggestions, donations, or wish to help
+LOCHC appointee's work in conjunction with Texas Historical Commission's Archeology Division to protect, and preserve Texas' irreplaceable archeological heritage.
+Watch this site for information regarding local efforts or contact the LOCHC Archeology Chair, Jim Warren, if you have suggestions, donations, or wish to help.

 Historic Texas Cemetery Designation:

 Historic Texas Cemetery Designation is a statewide THC initiative carried out through local county historical commissions.
 Bernard Lemley, LOCHC Cemetery Chair, welcomes opportunities to help those interested in having Historic Texas Cemetery Designation for their cemetery.
 Cemetery associations, descendants of those interred in a cemetery, or interested persons may obtain information from LOCHC Cemetery Chair, Bernard Lemley, LOCHC appointees, or viewers may go to the THC Historic Texas Cemetery Designation (HTC) link provided at the beginning of this paragrah.